TritonDataCenter/manta-thoth/README.md

     /thoth/stor/thoth/analyzers/OS-2359-stacks
     /thoth/stor/thoth/analyzers/fmri

-# Thoth and SmartDataCenter
+# Thoth and Triton

-For users of Joyent's SmartDataCanter, `sdc-thoth` allows for Thoth to be integrated and run on a regular basis from the head-node.  `sdc-thoth` operates by querying compute nodes for dumps and their corresponding hashes, checking those hashes against Thoth, and uploading any missing dumps through the head-node and into Thoth.
+For users of Joyent's Triton (née SmartDataCenter), `sdc-thoth` allows for Thoth to be integrated and run on a regular basis from the headnode.
+`sdc-thoth` operates by querying compute nodes for dumps and their corresponding hashes, checking those hashes against Thoth, and uploading any missing dumps through the headnode and into Thoth.

 ## Installation

-Running `sdc-thoth-install` as root on the head-node will install the latest binary on the head-node in `/opt/custom`, create a `thoth` user and create the necessary SMF manifest as well as a `crontab` that runs `sdc-thoth` in dry-run mode.
+Running `sdc-thoth-install` as root on the headnode will install the latest binary on the headnode in `/opt/custom`, create a `thoth` user and create the necessary SMF manifest as well as a `crontab` that runs `sdc-thoth` in dry-run mode.
 You can also download and execute this directly from Manta (with the obvious caveats that you should really